Skip to main content

 Accountants may pursue a number of different job titles, including:

-• Government accountants.
-Work at the federal, state or local level to audit and prepare government records.
+• Government accountant: Work at the federal, state or local level to audit and prepare government records.
 You may also work with private businesses that interface with government entities.

-• Management accountants.
-Help company management with budgets, cost analysis and strategic planning.
+• Management accountant: Help company management with budgets, cost analysis and strategic planning.
 Management accounting often involves making recommendations to streamline operations and drive business decisions.

-• Tax accountants.
-Use specialized knowledge of government rules and regulations to prepare taxes and do income taxation planning for individuals, corporations and partnerships.
+• Tax accountant: Use specialized knowledge of government rules and regulations to prepare taxes and do income taxation planning for individuals, corporations and partnerships.

 While the above roles represent the many different facets of accounting, these aren't the only options.
 An accounting degree can also prepare you for a number of other jobs in finance, such as:

 • Financial examiner.
 With expert knowledge of financial law and lending practices, the financial examiner is responsible for keeping institutions compliant.
 You'll analyze and evaluate the health of financial institutions and protect consumers from risky loans.
-According to the U.S. Bureau of Labor Statistics, financial examiners earned $81,090 in 2019.
-In addition, the BLS predicted that job prospects would grow 7% through 2028, faster than the national average.1 This is largely due to the fact that employers are continuing to seek expert help with federal regulatory compliance.
+According to the U.S. Bureau of Labor Statistics, financial examiners earned a median annual salary of $82,210 in 2022.
+In addition, the BLS projects that job prospects will grow 20% through 2032, much faster than the national average.1 This is largely due to the fact that employers are continuing to seek expert help with federal regulatory compliance.

 • Financial analyst.
 As a financial analyst, you'll work with organizations and individuals to evaluate investment opportunities such as stocks and bonds.
-The U.S. Bureau of Labor Statistics predicts strong job growth for financial analysts in the coming years – 6% through 2028, or about 20,300 new jobs overall.1 Median annual salary for these jobs was reportedly $85,660 in 2018.1
+The U.S. Bureau of Labor Statistics projects strong job growth for financial analysts in the coming years – 8% through 2032 or about 29,000 new jobs each year.1 Median annual salary for these jobs was reportedly $96,220 in 2022.1

-• Finance manager.
+• Financial manager.
 If your goal is to ultimately take a management-level role, this could be the right path for you.
 As a financial manager, you'll not only take on critical responsibilities such as directing investment activities and developing long-term financial strategies, you'll supervise a team responsible for budgeting and reporting.
-The BLS reported that financial managers earned a median annual wage of $128,890 in 2019.1 Job prospects also appear very promising in the coming years, as their skills are expected to be in high demand for employers across many industries.
-In fact, jobs are expected to grow 16% – much faster than the national average – through 2028.1
+The BLS reported that financial managers earned a median annual wage of $139,790 in 2022.1 Job prospects also appear very promising in the coming years, as their skills are expected to be in high demand for employers across many industries.
+The BLS projects jobs are expected to grow 16% through 2032 – much faster than the national average.1

 • Budget analyst.
 By focusing on budget analysis, spending and funding, budget analysts take the reins in supporting public and private institutions organize their finances.
-Career prospects in this field appear promising through 2028, with jobs expected to grow on pace with the national average, according to the BLS.1 Median annual wage for budget analysts was $76,540 in 2019.1
+According to the BLS, the median annual wage for budget analysts was $82,260 in 2022.1

 Read more about what you can do with an accounting degree besides accounting.